-He first arrived in Australia about late 1932 and busked the streets of Sydney for a couple months before drifting north to the circuses and carnivals wintering at Rockhampton in north Queensland.
+He first arrived in Australia about late 1932 and busked the streets of Sydney for a couple months, meeting – and forming a friendship with – Australian bard Banjo Paterson.
+He then drifted north to the circuses and carnivals wintering at Rockhampton in north Queensland.
 He was hired as a wood and water boy but became known as the kid who would have a go at anything – take on all comers at the boxing booth, ride motorbikes round the Wall Of Death and hold cigarettes in his mouth for sharp-shooters.
 He began to polish up a sharp-shooting and whip-cracking act of his own.

-In February 1936 under the name ‘Tex Morton – The Yodelling Boundary Rider’ he recorded the first of about 90 songs for Regal that turned the former hobo into an international star.
+In 1936 ‘Tex Morton – The Yodelling Boundary Rider’ recorded songs for Regal that helped the former hobo bECAME an international star.